rrovetto/Ontology-Development-Guidelines/Definitions of Ontology.md

 ## How to Contribute
 - As unfunded work, [donations are welcome (visit this webpage)](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
-- Send definitions (and their sources) to [this contact form](https://ontospace.wordpress.com/contact).
-If they are not already in the catalog, I will review, verify, and compare for duplicates in the catalog.

 ## Development Methodology
 - Descriptions/definitions are manually added to the spreadsheet document as I find them when reading reference material.
+Originally began during my 2009 studies in ontology.
   - Source material includes research articles, websites, reports, books, presentation documents in conferences/workshops, etc.
-  - Authors, reference/source documents, website URLs, and other information is added to the spreadsheet catalog.
+  - Authors, reference/source documents, website URLs, and other information is added to the catalog.
 - Historical and popular definitions are added.
 - Definitions that I believe are particularly succinct or informative are added.
 - For all definitions, I attempt to find the original source.
 E.g., If definitions are presented as quotes in a given reference document, then I research to find the source document of that quote.
 This includes corresponding authors to inquire.